Pylons/pyramid/docs/narr/configuration.rst

 configuration directly in Python code, and you have the full power of Python at your disposal as you issue configuration statements.

-Here's one of the simplest :mod:`repoze.bfg` applications, configured
+Here's one of the simplest :mod:`pyramid` applications, configured
 imperatively:

 .. code-block:: python